curtisalexander/readstat-rs/README.md

 ```

 Flamegraph is written to `readstat/flamegraph.svg`.

+:memo: Have yet to utilize flamegraphs in order to improve performance.

 ## Github Actions
 Below is the rough `git tag` dance to delete and/or add tags to [trigger Github Actions](https://github.com/curtisalexander/readstat-rs/blob/main/.github/workflows/main.yml#L7-L10).